dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 any name not in the *dylan* module of the *dylan* library should be printed using the special suffix.

-The browser’s ability to display names from other modules than the current module in an unambiguous fashion is important, because while browsing you may come across names not defined in your library.
+The browser's ability to display names from other modules than the current module in an unambiguous fashion is important, because while browsing you may come across names not defined in your library.
 The browser needs to be able to make it clear when a name is not from the